Bernd Erbel

-Bernd Erbel (born 11 December 1947 in Simmern) is a German diplomat and is the former ambassador of the Federal Republic of Germany in Iran (October 2009–October 2013).
+Bernd Erbel (born 11 December 1947) is a German diplomat and is the former ambassador of the Federal Republic of Germany in Iran (October 2009 – October 2013).

 Early life

-Bernd Erbel traveled to Turkey at age 12 with his father and his two brothers for a summer vacation.
+Bernd Erbel was born on born 11 December 1947 in Simmern im Hunsrück.
+He traveled to Turkey at age 12 with his father and his two brothers for a summer vacation.
 At the age of 14, he went to Egypt alone.
 He started traveling to the Middle East with his father when he was 15 years old.
 He visited Iran at the same age. when he was 19 years old visited Afghanistan.

 During a trip to Turkey at the age of 15, Bernd Erbel met a group of diplomats and learned about the job, the conditions and duties of diplomats.
 From this age, Erbel was thinking about his diplomatic career and finally chose this profession.

 Education

 Erbel went to school in Karlsruhe and then studied in Munich.
 When he was a teenager, visited some Arab countries, first of all, Egypt, where he learned the Arabic language.

 After that, He studied Orientalism, which was his favorite field.
 Then he became a diplomat who knew law and worked in legal and consular affairs.